mli/new-docs/python/guide/packages/gluon/loss/loss.md

 ## Loss functions

-Most commonly used loss functions can be divided into 2 classes: regression and classification.
-Regression loss functions output real-values, while classification loss functions output a class.
+Most commonly used loss functions can be divided into 2 categories: regression and classification.

 Let's first visualize several regression losses.
 We visualize the loss values versus the predicted values with label values fixed to be 0.

 ```{.python .input}
 def plot(x, y):